meln5674/golang-tagged-unions-proposal/README.md

 ### Zero Value

+Unions, like structs, cannot be nil.

-The Zero Value of a union is one which is in the state of its first field, having its Zero Value.
+The Zero Value of a union is one which is in the state of the field bearing the `default` keyword, having its own Zero Value.

 ### Empty Union

-`union{}` is valid both syntatically, and semantically.
+`struct interface{}` is valid both syntatically, and semantically.
 Semantically, it represents the "impossible type", which cannot be constructed, since a union must always be in one and only one of its states.
-Because it cannot be constructed, `union{}` can never be returned, passed as an argument, or assigned to a constant or variable.
+Because it cannot be constructed, `struct interface{}` can never be returned, passed as an argument, or assigned to a constant or variable.
 While it may at first glance be tempting to disallow this, it actually has a use: Functions which never return.
 A function which returns nothing is amgiguous whether it returns at all, or always panics.
-A function with `union{}` as the return type, on the other hand, can never return, since it is impossible to construct a value with that type.
+A function with `struct interface{}` as the return type, on the other hand, can never return, since it is impossible to construct a value with that type.
 As such, that function is guarnateed to panic on all code paths, and the builtin `panic()` function may even be considered to return it.